Everest Base Camp

 DAY 9 TREKKING DAY 7

-An immediate uphill climb as we depart Dingboche, we climb quickly with the valley floor far below.
-Stopping at a stupa for a quick photo before continuing along a wider plain gradually heading upwards.
-The mountains of Taboche (6,541m) and the Cholatse (6,440m) ridge are behind us, as we continue to look back at their awesome sight framed against the valley backdrop.
-We pass the village of Pheriche, which lies far below us – we will return to on our way back.
-Continuing up a mountainside pass, the route becomes narrower and steeper with the mountainside drop to our left.
-The path slowly turns from a dusty trail to rocky with boulders either side.
-Heading upwards towards our lunch stop at Dukhla, a teahouse perched on the edge of a mountainside – to reach it we need to navigate over boulders and across frozen glacial pools.
-After lunch, we are faced with our toughest climb yet – an immediate uphill ascent where we need to use trekking poles, and take regular breaks to ascend up and into the next section of the valley.
-At the top, we walk into what has become known as the ‘climbers graveyard’ – a
+We depart Dingboche with an immediate uphill climb, quickly leaving the valley floor far below.
+After stopping at a stupa for a quick photo, we continue along a wider plain gradually heading upwards.
+The mountains of Taboche (6,541m) and Cholatse (6,440m) ridge are behind us, framed against the valley backdrop.
+We pass the village of Pheriche far below us – we will return there on our way back.
+Continuing up a mountainside pass, the route becomes narrower and steeper with a drop to our left.
+The path turns from dusty to rocky with boulders on either side.
+Heading upwards towards our lunch stop at Dukhla, a teahouse perched on the edge of a mountainside – we navigate over boulders and across frozen glacial pools.
+After lunch, we face our toughest climb yet – an immediate uphill ascent where we use trekking poles and take regular breaks to ascend into the next section of the valley.
+At the top, we enter the ‘climbers graveyard’ – a collection of stupas and memorial stones framed in prayer flags for those who lost their lives on Everest and the surrounding mountains.

 DAY 10 TREKKING DAY 8